Yonghee9106/git-command-line-cheat-sheet/README.md

 ```
 <br/>

-If Git is installed in your local machine, it will return the version
+If Git is installed in your local machine, it will return the version.
 ```git
 git version X.XX.X.OS.X
 ```